Table of Contents Show

 - Try strolling mindfulness if you get exhausted from sitting.
 This is to make your meditation a new experience and help you enjoy your meditation moments.

 Meditating daily allows you to transform your life.

-When do you know you are meditating
+When do you know you Practice meditation

 Pure meditation produces a feeling of calm and peace The state of being still The fluidity of which flows naturally.
 As your body remains still, you will resist sensations.
 There will be no more mind-hopping, no more thoughts jumping from one to the next.
 Finally, there will be a sense of peace and stillness on the emotional level.

 During meditation, you may sometimes fall asleep, and you don’t have to worry if it happens to you occasionally.
 Sit rather than lie down when you meditate.
 The obvious fact is that lying down helps you fall asleep faster.